llfuller/super-smash-bros_SPC_May_9/README-STRUCTURE.md

 - Game state rendering and updates
 - Win/loss detection

-This is the entry point for players to start the game.
+This is the entry point for players to start the networked game.

+### LocalGame.py

+A modified version of the game that supports local two-player gameplay without requiring network connectivity.
+Features include:

+- Local game state management without a server
+- Support for two players on the same keyboard
+- Automatic creation of Player 2 after Player 1 is ready
+- Dedicated controls for each player (Arrow keys vs. WASD)
+- Same gameplay mechanics as the networked version

+### LocalGameLauncher.py

+Located in the root directory, this is the entry point for starting the local two-player game.
+It:

+- Sets up the Python path to properly import game modules
+- Changes the working directory for asset loading
+- Displays control information
+- Launches the LocalGame

 ### Server.py